Hierarchical Control of Smart Particle Swarms: Experiments

 \section{Experiments}

-We evaluate our approach both in simulation and with real robots.
+We evaluate our approach both in simulation and on robots.
+All the code used in the experiments is available as open source~\cite{particleswarmrepo}.
 We implemented our approach using Buzz~\cite{pinciroli2016buzz} an extensible domain-specific programming language for robot swarms.
-We open-source our implementation and other analysis for use by the community (will be released after review).
-We used the Khepera IV robot model in simulation.
-Real experiments were conducted with custom, modified Khepera IV robots equipped with an Intel RealSense T265~\footnote{\url{https://www.intelrealsense.com/tracking-camera-t265/}} and an Nvidia Jetson TX1 (some robots in the worker class were using a Raspberry Pi 4) as their on-board computer.
-Robots in simulation used a situated communication~\cite{stoy2001using} model and the real robots used batman-adv~\footnote{\url{https://www.kernel.org/doc/html/v4.16/networking/batman-adv.html}} a layer two ad-hoc networking protocol (IBSS) to communicate.
-Custom application layer software based on UDP used the underlying neighbors discovered in layer 2 by batman-adv to broadcast information.
-Situated communication in the real robots was realized by creating data packets pairs with [position, data].
-The robots receiving a new communication broadcast used the positional information and computes a relative distance and angle to its neighbor.
+We used the Khepera IV robot model in simulation and deployed customized Khepera IV robots equipped with an Intel RealSense T265~\cite{realsense} and an Nvidia Jetson TX1~\cite{nvidia_tx1} (some robots in the worker class were using a Raspberry Pi 4) as their on-board computer.
+Robots in simulation use a range and bearing sensor (from our simulator, ARGoS~\cite{Pinciroli2012}) to communicate, while the real robots use ad ad-hoc networking and local broadcast.
+We implemented range and bearing in the real robots by creating data packets pairs with [position, data] using the positional information computed from their T265 camera.